-It has been said that 2012 was the summer of the sequel.
-With movies such as MIB III, Piranha 3D, Madagascar 3, GI Joe: Retaliation, Spiderman 3, Ice Age: Continental Drift, The Dark Knight Rises, The Bourne Legacy, and Expendables 2 taking to the screen in that year, no one can argue.
+For more than a few years, it seems that sequels have dominated your local Cineplex.
+2012 can arguably be called the summer of the sequel, and with movies such asMIB III, Piranha 3D, Madagascar 3, GI Joe: Retaliation, Spiderman 3, Ice Age: Continental Drift, The Dark Knight Rises, The Bourne Legacy, and Expendables 2 taking to the screen in that year, no one can argue.

 However, if 2012 was the summer of the sequel, then 2015 is the year the sequel finally took over!
 Beginning with the Avengers: Age of Ultronin May of 2015, it seems as though many of the fresh ideas that once made Hollywood films the envy of the world have been replaced with rethinkings, retellings, and indeed rehashing of old movies to come up with something to steal two hours of your time, and rid you of your hard earned money at the ticket counter and concession stand.

 Don’t just check out the movies this summer…check out the different kinds of theaters available in your area.
 After all, it’s all about location, location, location.

 Now take a look at the preview of some of this summer’s biggest hits, and a few sleepers you might want to check out at your favorite Cineplex!

 David Tennant stars in this thriller from Geostorm director Dean Devlin about a thieving valet (Robert Sheehan) who encounters more than he bargained for when he finds a captive woman in the home of a wealthy victim.

 In this gender-swapped remake of the 1987 film, Anna Faris plays a working-class mother who saves the life of a spoiled, wealthy playboy (Eugenio Derbez) and pretends to be his wife when she realizes he lost his memory in the accident.